jasonrandrews/arm-software-developers/README.md

 You can find out more about how to install Hugo in the [Getting started](https://www.docsy.dev/docs/getting-started/#prerequisites-and-installation) guide.
 The [Installation Prerequisites](https://www.docsy.dev/docs/get-started/docsy-as-module/installation-prerequisites/) is also good.

+The required software is Hugo, npm, and golang.

 Once you've made your working copy of the site repo, from the repo root folder, run: